-The Reach Alliance observes and follows all local public health guidelines and complies with guidance from the University of Toronto.
+When travel is permitted, The Reach Alliance follows all local public health guidelines and complies with COVID-related guidance from the University of Toronto.
 (See also Study Abroad site for notices).
-Reach researchers spend the first eight months working locally (i.e. no international travel), as they undergo the pitching sessions and conduct desk research required for the case studies.
+Reach researchers spend the first eight months working locally (i.e. no international travel), as they undergo the case study selection sessions and conduct desk research required for the case studies.
 Unless there are further public health notice, Reach Alliance will be conducting all meetings and field research in person.

 Current undergraduate and graduate students from across U of T (must be enrolled during the next full academic year to be eligible) can apply.
 Past Reach researchers have been recruited from a variety of academic backgrounds, such as: engineering, business, law, global affairs & public policy, public health, medicine, humanities and more.

 All researchers are recruited in accordance with Reach’s Equity, Diversity & Inclusion Charter

 You will work with a team to conduct secondary, data-driven research on development initiatives that have done well at reaching marginalized, underserved communities.
-If travel is permitted, researchers then spend 1-2 weeks in the field, conducting in-depth interviews with stakeholders.
+When travel is permitted, researchers then spend 1-2 weeks in the field, conducting in-depth interviews with stakeholders.
 Once primary research is completed, teams write a case report, highlighting actionable insights uncovered during the research process.

 In the event that teams do travel, it depends on which case study team you are placed on.